[Editor’s note: This story was previously published in February 2019. It has since been updated and republished.]

 If we get more of a tumble from this singular incident, it could lead to an excellent buying opportunity.

-Like Starbucks, Nike’s double-digit earnings growth, high-single-digit revenue growth and double-digit annual dividend growth makes it a Future Blue Chip holding for us.
+Like Starbucks, Nike’s earnings growth, revenue growth and annual dividend growth makes it a Future Blue Chip holding for us.
 Given the current outlook, we feel confident that Nike will continue its growing ways.
-Analysts expects 11.3% and 18% earnings growth this year and next, alongside roughly 7.8% revenue growth in both years.
+Analysts expects 6.3% and 19.3% earnings growth this year and next, alongside roughly 7.8% revenue growth this year and 8.3% next year.

 Margins continue to expand as Nike continues to grow its direct-to-consumer business.
 As it relies less on middlemen to sell its products, Nike should continue to benefit from this concept for years to come.